shannonsequeira/event-management-system/README.md

   - Basic setup completed with user authentication, event management endpoints, and database connectivity.
   - Implemented  authentication of user login and registration.
   - Generated jwt token for hashing passwords while storing them.
+  - Added session based login with jwt.
   - Added event and user models to define the structure and relationships of the data stored in the database.
   - Database has been updated to implement triggers and handle user profile data as well while following a file system approach to store images and videos.
   - Created an uploads directory to store uploaded images and videos.
+  - Added feedback model and endpoint to store user feedback.
 - **Frontend**:
-  - Updated implementation of create event form and integrated with the backend.
+  - Implemented create event form and integrated with the backend.
+  - Implemented edit and delete event form and integrated with the backend.
   - Event listing has been linked to respective event details.
   - Registration and login form structure has been completed and are functional.
+  - Implemented search and filter functionality for events to offer improved user experience.
   - Implemented toast notifications to provide updates on success or failure for login and register features.
+  - Designed basic UI of the site.

 ## Future Aspects to Complete